Theory of magnetoroton bands in moir\'e materials

-We note that if we had added perturbative corrections up to order $\lambda^2$ in \cref{eq:matrix_elements} there would be a small increase in the values of $\lambda_c$, but this would only represent a higher order quantitative correction to the phase diagram presented in \cref{fig:MR_Bandstructure}(c).
-The potential strength at which the transition to a CDW occurs is larger for $\lambda>0$ (a honeycomb potential -- corresponding to a hole Wigner crystal) than for $\lambda<0$ (an electron Wigner crystal), in correspondence with the relative stability of the electron Wigner crystal. \cref{fig:MR_Bandstructure}(c) indicates that in MoTe$_2$ the $\nu=2/3$ FCI state will be more stable than the $\nu=1/3$ FCI state for twist angles smaller than the magic angle.
+Among the possible competing CDW states with $\sqrt{3}\times{\sqrt 3}$ order, an electron Wigner crystal with Chern number $C=0$ (signaled experimentally by the absence of a Hall response) and a hole Wigner crystal with $C=1$ (signaled experimentally by re-entrant integer quantum Hall effects) are expected to the the most competitive ones \cite{Allan_WignerCrystals}.
+In the SM \cite{Supplemental} we discuss the properties of these candidate phases.
+The potential strength $\lambda_c$ at which the transition to a CDW occurs is larger for $\lambda>0$ (a honeycomb potential -- corresponding to a hole Wigner crystal) than for $\lambda<0$ (a triangular potential -- favoring an electron Wigner crystal), in correspondence with the electron Wigner crystal being lower in energy than the hole Wigner crystal at $\nu=1/3$ \cite{Allan_WignerCrystals}. \cref{fig:MR_Bandstructure}(c) indicates that in tMoTe$_2$ the $\nu=2/3$ FCI state will be more stable than the $\nu=1/3$ FCI state for twist angles larger than the magic angle.
 Our calculations also explain the large twist angle ranges over which the FCI state has been observed.

-{\em THz conductivity --} A simple expression for the THz intra-band conductivity $\Re\sigma(\omega)$ based on a perturbative treatment of the external potential and single-mode-approximations similar to those employed here was derived previously in Ref.~\cite{Fengcheng_MoireAssisted}:
+{\em THz conductivity --} It is well known that in conventional FQH systems intra-LL excitations do not couple directly to light (because the projected structure factor vanishes as $q^4$ in the long wavelength limit $q\to 0$ \cite{GMP}.)
+This result can also be seen from Kohn's theorem, which forbids any optical activity of the Laughlin state \cite{Kohn_Theorem} in a system with continuous translational symmetry.
+In this section, we show that adding the periodic potential, \cref{MB_Hamiltonian}, allows the intra-band collective excitations to couple directly to light, and that this coupling is enhanced when the period of the potential is such that its reciprocal lattice vectors are close to the magnetoroton minimum.
+A simple expression for the THz intra-band conductivity $\Re\sigma(\omega)$ was derived previously in Ref.~\cite{Fengcheng_MoireAssisted}, based on a perturbative treatment of the external potential and single-mode-approximations similar to those employed here: